 DO NOT USE the bioprosthesis if expiration date has elapsed.
-There are no data to support the function and performance of the device beyond the expiration date.

 DO NOT USE the bioprosthesis if the container is leaking, damaged, or the glutaraldehyde solution does not completely cover the bioprosthesis.
-Failure to maintain tissue moisture may lead to compromised sterility and/or bioprosthesis function.

 DO NOT EXPOSE the bioprosthesis to any solutions, chemicals, antibiotics, etc., except for the storage solution or sterile physiological saline solution.
 Irreparable damage to the leaflet tissue, which may not be apparent under visual inspection, may result.